n3tw0rth/n3tw0rth/README.md

-# Hey,
+# Hey, I'm n3tw0rth 🌊

-I'm n3tw0rth, I am interested in learning low level stuff.
+I'm interested in low-level programming and exploring the internals of software systems.
+I work as a Software Engineer, and in my free time, I enjoy:

+- Building terminal tools.
+- Learning about software reversing.

 # Skills